henrybear327/Competitive-programming/readme.md

 * [New Year and North Pole](http://codeforces.com/problemset/problem/750/B): Good one
 * [Mike and palindrome](http://codeforces.com/contest/798/problem/A): Special case
 * [Mike and strings](http://codeforces.com/contest/798/problem/B): realize that 50 is so small that O(n^3) can work
+* [Maxim Buys an Apartment](http://codeforces.com/contest/854/problem/B): Such a good one...

 ## Binary Search